merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 #### Stepwise Strategy Summary
 In short: stepwise module completeness in a given sample is calculated as the percentage of complete top-level steps.
 Likewise, stepwise module copy number is calculated as the minimum copy number of all top-level steps in the module definition.

-To help interpret these stepwise metrics for modules, it is advisable to look at the ['module_steps' output mode](https://anvio.org/help/main/artifacts/kegg-metabolism/#module-steps-mode) to see the scores for all individual top-level steps in a module.
+To help interpret these stepwise metrics for modules, it is a good idea to look at the ['module_steps' output mode](https://anvio.org/help/main/artifacts/kegg-metabolism/#module-steps-mode) to see the scores for all individual top-level steps in a module.

 {:.notice}